 Many factors determine the ideal type of geothermal system for your home, particularly your proximity to a water source such as a lake, pond, or even well.
-Closed look systems, which don’t require a water supply, are more common, and your Michael Bonsby Heating & Air Conditioning technician will be able to tell you what would work best for you.
+Closed-loop systems, which don’t require a water supply, are more common, and your Michael Bonsby HVAC & Plumbing technician will be able to tell you what would work best for you.

 How long is the payback period for your geothermal heat pump system?

 To figure your payback period, you need to look at how much per year you’ll save in energy costs with a geothermal system and the difference in costs between that and the alternative heating system and central air conditioner.
 To calculate your return on investment (payback in number of years), divide the annual savings into the additional cost.
 When you install a geothermal system in a new home, the monthly savings in operating costs will generally offset the additional monthly cost in the mortgage, resulting in a monthly positive cash flow immediately.
 Keep in mind that energy savings is only one of the many benefits you receive from a geothermal system.

 Is the efficiency rating actual or just a manufacturer’s average?

 All types of heating and cooling systems have a rated efficiency.
 Fossil fuel furnaces have a percentage efficiency rating.
 Natural gas, propane, and fuel oil furnaces have efficiency ratings based on laboratory conditions.
 To get an accurate installed efficiency rating, factors such as flue gas heat losses, cycling losses caused by oversizing, blower fan electrical usage, etc., must be included.

 Geothermal heat pumps, as well as all other types of heat pumps, have efficiencies rated according to their coefficient of performance or COP.
 It’s a scientific way of determining how much energy the system produces versus how much it uses.